Global Citizen Festival: 2015 - New York City

 The 2016 Global Citizen Canada was held on September 17, 2016, in Montreal, Canada, at Bell Centre.
 This performance was held a week before the Global Citizen Festival in New York.
 The headliners included Usher backed by The Roots, Metric, and Grimes, as well as special guest Half Moon Run, and Charlotte Cardin.
 There were also special appearances by Prime Minister of Canada Justin Trudeau and Bill Gates.

 The 2016 festival was held on September 24 in New York City at Central Park's Great Lawn and included performances by headliners Rihanna, Kendrick Lamar, Demi Lovato, Major Lazer, and Metallica, as well as special guests Usher, Coldplay's Chris Martin, Pearl Jam's Eddie Vedder, Ellie Goulding, Yandel, and Yusuf / Cat Stevens.
 Lovato replaced Selena Gomez, who was originally slated to be one of the festival's headliners, but had to pull out of the lineup for health reasons.
 Special appearances and speakers included Chelsea Handler, Deborra-Lee and Hugh Jackman, Neil Patrick Harris, Priyanka Chopra, Salma Hayek Pinault, and Seth Meyers.
 The event was broadcast live on MSNBC.

+Mumbai, India

 The 2016 festival was also hosted in Mumbai, India, where it was headlined by Coldplay and Jay Z. Prime Minister of India Narendra Modi made a short address to the crowd via video conference.
 Other performers included Demi Lovato, A. R. Rahman, The Vamps, Arijit Singh, Shraddha Kapoor, Sonakshi Sinha, Shankar–Ehsaan–Loy, Monali Thakur, Ranveer Singh.
 Farhan Akhtar, and Amitabh Bachchan.
 There were also appearances by Indian film actors Shah Rukh Khan, Parineeti Chopra, Sonam Kapoor, Vidya Balan, Alia Bhatt, Ayushmann Khurrana, and Arjun Kapoor, and cricket legend Sachin Tendulkar.